 May 2022: I go on a very stressful but necessary business trip, and end up with 3 weeks of diarrhea, on and off comensurate with how often I drink my morning lemon juice.
 It takes many days of only almonds, water, and bone broth to calm my stomach down enough to be able to eat my usual safe meals.
 I can't really focus on anything else.

 For a few days after that it still takes a careful combination of cannabis and DAO to be able to consume most foods I tolerated before, but then things settle down.
-I have a hopeful visit with the rheumatologist at the end of the month, but tests reveal nothing (unsurprising).
+I have a hopeful visit with the rheumatologist at the end of the month, but tests reveal nothing (unsurprisingly).

 Summer 2022: I go back on the lemon juice each morning for two months, then try to get off it for a week and quickly return to it.
 Eating low histamine definitely calms my stomach, but just in case my nutritionist puts me on a broad-spectrum natural anti-viral (about 20 different herbs combined in a 3-pill packet you take twice a day).